 For example, you can create configuration files with your infrastructure specifications.
 This makes it much easier to edit and distribute configurations.
 As a result, IaC is now a crucial DevOps practice used in conjunction with continuous delivery.

 Policy-as-Code or PaC is the process of codifying your security policies.
 In this scenario, DevOps teams use code to manage and automate security policies.
 As such, it's pretty similar to the concept of IaC.

-To implement your policies, you can use a policy engine like an Open Policy Agent.
+To implement your policies, you can use a policy enforcement platform.
 This approach helps enterprises enforce certain rules across the organization or within a specific cluster.
 Codified policies improve efficiency and automation protocols.
 They also help implement policies that better secure the environment.

 Using PaC comes with a whole host of benefits like automated deployments in continuous integration (CI) and continuous delivery (CD) pipelines.
 For example, you can automate the enforcement of service-level policies.